jdavidm/learn-stata/materials/course-intro.md

 ### Welcome

-* Introduce yourself (include your pronouns)
+* Introduce yourself
-* Introduce co-instructors/TAs
-* Depending on class size have students introduce themselves
+* Have students introduce themselves

 ### Course goals

-* Data and how to work with it
-* Data entry & storage -> Import -> Manipulate -> Visualize -> Model -> Evaluate
-* This class focuses on  the first 4
-* Not statistics or machine learning
+1. Introduce students to coding languages used in economic analysis.
+2. Familiarize students with a specific language.
+3. Apply that language to answer quantitative economic research questions.
+4. Prepare students for job market and graduate school applications.

 ### Expected background

-* Assumes no background in R or any of the other things we'll learn
+* Assumes no background in Stata or any of the other things we'll learn
-* If you're already good at R it's worth spending some time with the website (which we're about to look at) to see if this a good fit for you
+* Assumes a familiarity with statistics (AAE 339 or equivalent)

 ### Teaching methods

 * You don't learn how ride a bike just by listening to someone talk about it and the same is true for computing